deedotee/Spring_NFTMetadata_App/README.md

 house metadata embedded in art non-fungible tokens (NFTs).

 The project was inspired by artist Dmitri Cherniak, who produced a series of 1,000 generative art NFTs in a series called "Ringers", each of which contains abstract metadata loosely related to features of the artworks themselves.
-An example of one such work is below:
+More information on this artist can be found [here](https://www.proof.xyz/artist-spotlight-ringers-with-dmitri-cherniak/)

-Screenshots of Postman requests to the API can be found here:
+Screenshots of Postman requests to the API can be found below:
 ![create](/documentation/create_request.png)
 ![read](/documentation/read_request.png)
 ![put](/documentation/put_request.png)